Ridha15/Celebrity_Image_Classification/README.md

 ## Conclusion

-The model achieves good accuracy of % on the testing set, showing it's ability to cassify celebrity images.
+The model achieves good accuracy of 96% on the testing set, showing it's ability to classify celebrity images.
 Early stopping helps prevent overfitting, and data augmentation contributes to the model's ability to generalize well to unseen data.
 The classification report provides detailed insights into the model's performance for each celebrity class.

 ## Usage